wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/timesharing.md

 is because in real systems the context switching overhead is non-zero and because the programs would most likely compete for memory and caches (see Computer Architecture and Operating Systems textbooks for all details).
 But the above ideal model will be sufficient for our purposes.

 In fact, we will almost always avoid time sharing altogether by never running two programs on a single core.
+However, the reasoning needed to compute how time sharing would impact program execution times is important and applicable to other learning objectives (e.g., networking).
+This is why we include below some questions on this topic.

 ---

 #### Practice Questions

-Even though we will try to avoid time sharing, the reasoning for computing how time sharing would impact program execution times is important and applicable to other learning objectives (e.g., networking).
-So here are a couple of practice questions:

 **[A.1.p2.1]** At time 0 on a core with speed 2 TFlop/sec you start two programs.
 Program *A*'s work is 200 GFlop, and program *B*'s work is 220